Betsey Johnson: Career

-Johnson's fashion career started after she entered and won the Mademoiselle Guest Editor Contest.
-Within a year, she was the in-house designer for Manhattan boutique Paraphernalia.
-Johnson became part of both the youthquake fashion movement and Andy Warhol's underground scene, along with The Velvet Underground, Edie Sedgwick, Nico, and Lou Reed.
+Johnson's fashion career started after she entered and won the Mademoiselle Guest Editor Contest in 1964.
+Johnson soon became part of both the youthquake fashion movement when she became the in-house designer for Manhattan boutique Paraphernalia in 1965.

+In 1967, she designed the costumes for Edie Sedgwick and Jane Holzer in the underground film Ciao!
+Manhattan.

 In 1969, she opened a boutique called Betsey Bunky Nini on New York City's Upper East Side.
 Edie Sedgwick was her house model and Johnson designed the clothing Sedgwick wore on her last film, Ciao!
 Manhattan.

 In the 1970s, Johnson took control of the fashion label "Alley Cat" which was popular with the rock 'n roll musicians of the day.
 In her first year, her debut collection for Alley Cat reportedly sold $5 million in volume.
 In September 1971 she received the Coty Fashion Critics' Award (a 'Winnie').

 In 1978, Johnson started her own fashion line.
-Her second collection did not sell well, leaving her with 3,000 pieces of spring clothing and insufficient funds to stage a 1981 fashion show to sell them and Johnson opened a retail store in the SoHo area of New York City.
+Her second collection did not sell well, leaving her with 3,000 pieces of spring clothing and insufficient funds to stage a 1981 fashion show to sell them; Johnson opened a retail store in the SoHo area of New York City.
 She designed the dress that Lisa Loeb wore in the music video for her 1994 hit "Stay (I Missed You)".

 In 2002, Johnson was inducted into the Fashion Walk of Fame.
 Her bronze plaque held one of her original sketches.
 In 2003, she expanded her line for 2004 to include handbags, accessories, hats, and scarves.

 In 2008, Johnson was a contributor to Carrie Borzillo-Vrenna's book Cherry Bomb.